openmanuscript/webtoon/readme.md

 ## tools for web comics

-A set of tools for web comics.
+A set of simple tools for web comics.
 The tools support the following workflow:

 - Draw line art on paper, then scan into an image.
-- use 'dtoon --scantoline' to convert the scanned image into line art.
+- use `dtoon --scantoline` to convert the scanned image into line art.
 - incorporate the resulting image into final colored art (with a tool of your choice.
 Save that out as final artwork.
-- use 'dtoon --shrink' to convert the final artwork into the final resolution you need.
+- use `dtoon --shrink` to convert the final artwork into the final resolution you need.

 The script assumes that the current date is used to name and organize the files.